Arts administration

 Arts administration (alternatively arts management) is a field in the arts sector that facilitates programming within cultural organizations.
 Arts administrators are responsible for facilitating the day-to-day operations of the organization as well as the long term goals by and fulfilling its vision, mission and mandate.
 Arts management became present in the arts and culture sector in the 1960s.
 Organizations include professional non-profit (referred to as not-for-profit in Canada) entities.
-For examples theaters, museums, symphonies, jazz organizations, opera houses, ballet companies and many smaller professional and non-professional for-profit arts-related organizations (e.g. auction houses, art galleries, music companies, etc.).
-The duties of an arts administrator can include staff management, marketing, budget management, public relations, fundraising, program development evaluation, and board relations.
+For examples theaters, museums, symphony orchestras, concert bands, jazz organizations, opera houses, ballet companies and many smaller professional and non-professional for-profit arts-related organizations (e.g. auction houses, art galleries, music companies, etc.).
+The duties of an arts administrator can include staff management, marketing, budget management, public relations, fundraising, program development evaluation, community engagement, strategic planning, and board relations.

-Duties and Roles of Arts Administrators
+Duties and roles of arts administrators

-Art administrators (alternatively arts managers) work for arts and cultural organizations such as theatres, symphonies, art galleries, museums, arts festivals, arts centers, arts councils, regional arts boards, dance companies, community arts organizations, disability arts organizations, and heritage buildings.
+Art administrators (alternatively arts managers) work for arts and cultural organizations such as theatres, symphonies, art galleries, museums, arts centers, regional art councils, and heritage buildings.
 Employers of arts administrators may be for-profit organizations, not-for-profit organizations or government agencies.

 Arts Administrators take on a variety of job duties which include developing budgets, planning events and performances, negotiating contracts and developing community interest in the arts organization.
 An arts administrator often directs the hiring and training of personnel, devises their schedules and task assignments.
-Those employed by non-profit (or not-for profit in Canada) organizations are in charge of organizing fund-raising events and enlisting financial supporters.
+Those employed by non-profit organizations are in charge of organizing fund-raising events and enlisting financial supporters.
 Additionally, arts administrators are expected to conduct grant research, apply for grants and disburse acquired funding so that programming can continue.

 An arts administrator employed by a small organization can be responsible for marketing events, event booking, and managing project budgets.
-An arts administrator employed by a larger arts organization may be responsible for buildings and facilities, creative staff (e.g., performers/artists), administrative staff, public relations, marketing, writing proposals and reports.
+An arts administrator employed by a larger arts organization may be responsible for buildings and facilities, creative staff (e.g., performers/artists/art directors), administrative staff, public relations, marketing, writing proposals and reports.

 A senior-level arts administrator may advise the board of directors or other senior managers on strategic planning and management decisions.
 An effective arts administrator must also be knowledgeable in local, state and federal public policy as it relates to human resources, health insurance, labor laws and volunteer risk management.

-Arts administrators have the ability to create and administer necessary professional development to fine arts teachers.
+Arts administrators have the ability to create and administer necessary professional development to fine arts teachers as well.
 Professional development for the arts is often subpar due to a lack in finances from the government's allotted funding, which can be remedied by the lobbying of arts administrators.